 If you’re staying in Cenang, be sure to visit the Temoyang Night Market on a Thursday night.
 The main draw is the delicious Malaysian food.
 You’ll find street vendors selling everything from grilled chicken satay and ho fun noodles, to Malaysian laksa and pancakes.

 There’s a buzzy vibe, and I can guarantee this is the cheapest meal you’ll eat on your holiday.
 We had 10 x chicken satay, 1 beef skewer, a box of noodles and a laksa soup for around £2.70!
 This is without a doubt, one of the best things to do in Langkawi at night.
+To be honest, I could probably write a whole Langkawi food blog about the experience.
+Maybe that’ll be appearing here soon!

 As it’s not right in the town centre, here’s a little map to help you find it…